 - The essential patent context has substantially changed.
-There are now external and objective criteria in order to justify a change in the position towards essential patents and the royalty burden that essential patent holders may impose for the use of their essential patents. - The elements evidencing substantial changes in the legal framework and in the market are amongst others: - 1.
+There are now external and objective criteria in order to justify a change in the position towards essential patents and the royalty burden that essential patent holders may impose for the use of their essential patents. - The elements evidencing substantial changes in the legal framework and in the market are amonast others; - 1.
 The requirement that the terms and conditions of essential patent license agreements must be FRAND (Fair reasonable and non-discriminatory) compliant; - 2.
-The possibility to challenge the FRAND requirement before the Courts and Antitrust Authorities; - 3.
+The possibility to challenge the FRAND requirement before the Courts and Antitrust Authorities: - 3.
 The possibility for Option to require to be treated in a non-discriminatory way vis-à-vis its competitors (Chinese and other) as well for past as future royalty payments; - 4.
 The overall reduction of prices and margins following the mass market commoditization of virtually all 3G products.

 Taking into account the fact that a reliable estimate cannot be given for the licensing, the Group decided, based on IAS 37 § 14 to disclose this as a contingent liability and not as a provision on its balance sheet.
-We refer to note 15 for additional information.